aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/pilgrimage/passover/7th-day-pesach/shirat-hayam-the-song-of-the-sea.html.md

 The 21st of Nissan corresponds to the 7th day of Passover, and the recitation of the Shirat HaYam is part of the daily Torah Reading.
 Some Sepharadi communities recite a song in Ladino based on the <em>Shirat Hayam</em>, the Ketuba del Seten Dia de Pesah (the Marriage Contract of Yom Vayyosha/the Day of "Vayosha" after the opening word in Exodus 14:30).
 It is the custom of the Ḥassidei ḤaBaD to stay up all night learning (just as on Shavuot and Hoshana Raba).
 The day also corresponds with the 6th day of the Omer, <em>Yesod sheb'Ḥesed</em> (Foundation within Lovingkindness) in the order of the lower <em>sefirot</em> or creative emanations.

-Rabbi Hillel Ḥayim Yisraeli-Lavery shares a performance of a melody he learned for the <em>Shirat Hayam</em> from <span class="hebrew" lang="he">צוף דבש</span> <em>Tzuf Devash</em>, a Moroccan synagogue in the Old City of Jerusalem.
+Rabbi Hillel Ḥayim Yisraeli-Lavery shares a performance of a melody he learned for the <em>Shirat Hayam</em> from <span class="hebrew" lang="he">צוף דבש</span> <em>Tsuf Devash</em>, a Moroccan synagogue in the Old City of Jerusalem.
 If there is something about this tune that strikes one as particularly celebratory, it might be because the relationship between G‽D and the Jewish people is traditionally described as a marriage consummated with the Covenant at Mt.
 Sinai.
 The passage of Bnei Yisrael through the Sea of Reeds towards Mt.
 Sinai thus begins a bridal march commencing in the theophany at Mt.
 Sinai, 42 days later.

 [youtube http://www.youtube.com/watch?v=WYJ2OOtfE9s]